runm717123/bios-ui/.github/instructions/base-instruction.instructions.md

 ---
 Response Format, Code Structure, Coding Standards and Preferences that AI should follow

+# Tools and environment
+- use pnpm as the package manager
+- use vitest for unit testing
+- use @testing-library/react for React unit testing
+- use @testing-library/svelte for Svelte unit testing
+- vitest globals are available, such as `describe`, `it`, `expect`, `beforeEach`, etc. no need to import them

 # Response Format
 - no need to include description, summary, or any additional text
 - just display the code snippet, and display description only when asked